fedi-e2ee/public-key-directory-specification/Specification.md

 It's not sufficient for Public Key Directory entries to merely validate that a record exists in a Merkle tree.
 At least one witness **MUST** also validate that the current state is deterministically reproducible from the history of the transparency log.

+To provide a mechanism for this requirement, PKDs are encouraged to send [`Checkpoint`](#checkpoint) Protocol Messages to their peers in addition to regular Sigsum witness co-signatures.

 ## Auxiliary Data Extensions